Nelsonimasme/-Spotify-2023-Global-Music-Trends-Analysis-/README.md

 - **.
-Counting the number of tracks that have over 100 million streams.**
+Counting the number of tracks that have over 100 millions streams.**

 ```python